Multiflavor Mott insulators in quantum materials and ultracold atoms: Introduction

 \section{Introduction}

-There are many ways to classify and view the physics related to correlated many-body systems~\cite{Anderson1984}.
-One classification scheme may be considered insufficient and thus misses other complementary views, and different views could raise different types of questions and point to new directions of our field.
+There are many different ways to classify and view the physics related to correlated quantum many-body systems~\cite{Anderson1984}.
+One classification scheme may be insufficient and thus misses other complementary views, while different views could raise different types of physical questions and point to new directions of our field.
 Here we sketch some popular schemes and views in the field.
 One could classify the quantum many-body systems from the relevant and emergent phases and phase transitions.
-Alternatively, one could summarize various physical phenomena and classify the qualitative behaviors that may or may not be unique to particular phases.
-One can further identify the internal structures of the underlying systems such as intrinsic topological structures~\cite{ChenXie2013} or emergent symmetries and the related experimental signatures.
+Alternatively, one could summarize various physical phenomena and classify the qualitative behaviors that may or may not be unique to particular phases, but these efforts can be quite useful experimentally and practically.
+One can further identify the internal structures of the underlying systems such as the intrinsic topological structures~\cite{ChenXie2013} or emergent symmetries and the related experimental signatures.
 One may also discuss various universal properties pertinent to certain phases or focus on the physical realization of these phases in quantum materials with the relevant physical degrees of freedom.
-The last view may necessarily involve a significant amount of specific physics and specific features of the degrees of freedom and the underlying quantum materials~\cite{TMO,khomskii2014}.
+The last view may necessarily involve a significant amount of specific physics and specific features of the degrees of freedom and the underlying quantum materials~\cite{TMO,khomskii2014,RevModPhys.87.1}.
 The universal parts of the physics, however, are inevitably entangled with the specific physics and manifest themselves in terms of the specific degrees of freedom.
-The balance between universality and specifics may be strongly constrained by the specific materials instead of being determined by the subjective purposes.
+The balance between universality and specifics may be strongly constrained by the specific materials instead of being determined by the more subjective purposes.
 Therefore, one could further classify the correlated many-body systems according to the relevant physical degrees of freedom and their interactions.